The Ultimate Guide to Seaside’s Historic Landmarks

 Historical Tidbit: At the end of Broadway Street, you’ll find the iconic Turnaround featuring a bronze statue of Lewis and Clark.
 This commemorates their historic expedition and marks their journey’s westernmost point.

 Pro Tip: Snap a selfie with the statue and imagine yourself as an intrepid explorer reaching the edge of the continent!
+The Prom is perfect for sunrise or sunset walks.

 2. Lewis and Clark Salt Works: A Salty Piece of History